sourcegraph/about/handbook/people-ops/compensation.md

 Equity grants vest monthly with a 1 year cliff.

-Teammates within the US receive incentive stock options (ISOs) and teammates outside of the US receive non-qualified stock option (NSOs).
+Teammates classified as employees receive incentive stock options (ISOs) to the maximum degree possible, while teammates classified as contractors receive non-qualified stock option (NSOs).

 TODO(@sourcegraph/people-ops): add more detail here about the kind of options and how to understand their value.